Hot water for a cool price

 - Many households are moving away from using natural gas as it is a fossil fuel with associated greenhouse gas emissions

 - If hot water is your last gas appliance, you could be financially better off replacing it with an efficient electric system and disconnecting from mains gas to save on the daily supply charge.
 This could save you a further $200-$300 per year

 What is a heat pump?

 Traditional electric water heaters use electricity to heat water directly through an element, whereas, a heat pump uses electricity to operate a pump that circulates a refrigerant around the system.
 The pump uses far less electricity than the element.
 A refrigerant then picks up ambient heat from the air and transfers it to the water.
 It’s the same principle as a reverse cycle air-conditioner; it just heats water instead of air.
 In this way, heat pumps are able to use far less electricity than traditional electric hot water systems.
 That means they cost less to run and create less greenhouse gas emissions.
 In fact, the running costs of heat pumps can be up to 45-65% lower, depending on if your existing system is gas or electric!

 Heat pump technology has been around for more than 100 years, so it is well and truly proven.
 They have been popularly in use for decades in the USA and many parts of Europe, particularly Italy and Spain.
 In Australia, thanks to generous government rebates and rising energy prices, more and more Victorian households have been making the switch to heat pump hot water systems.

 Get an obligation-free quote

 How do I choose the right heat pump hot water system?

-With many options in the market, we know that it can be hard working out where to start.
+With many options in the market, it can be hard knowing where to start.
 This is why Positive Charge regularly reviews the market in order to be able to recommend good quality systems and suppliers.